AvapiDotNet/Avapi/README.md

 $ dotnet run
 ```

-6. You can enjoy your _MSFT intraday time series_ displayed on your console :)
+6. You can enjoy your _MSFT Daily time series_ displayed on your console :)
 ***

 **Authors**: Simone Giuliani and Antonio Papa